2026 Update: The AI Acceleration of Tech Debt

 The Strategic Decision Framework

 The pertinent question is no longer merely "can we allocate budget to fix technical debt?"
 It has evolved to: "can our business possibly afford the escalating cost of inaction?"
+Especially in the age of AI acceleration, sitting still is effectively moving backward.

 Calculate Your AI-Accelerated Debt & ROI